Colton Haynes: Early life

-Colton Lee Haynes was born either in Wichita, Kansas, or Andale, Kansas, a town of 900.
-He has described his parents as "free-spirited hippies."
-Haynes has five siblings, including brothers Clinton and Joshua, and a sister, Willow.
-He grew up on a farm in Andale and has also lived in Arkansas, New Mexico, Texas and Florida.
-He attended Navarre High School in Florida and Andale High School in Kansas, and graduated from Samuel Clemens High School in Schertz, Texas.
+Colton Lee Haynes was born either in Wichita, Kansas, or Andale, Kansas, a town of 900 people.
+He has described his parents as "free-spirited hippies".
+Haynes has five siblings, including brothers Clinton and Joshua, and sisters Julie and Willow.
+The children grew up on a farm in Andale and also lived in Arkansas, New Mexico, Texas and Florida.
+Haynes attended Navarre High School in Florida and Andale High School in Kansas, graduating from Samuel Clemens High School in Schertz, Texas.
 Haynes's parents were divorced; his father was married seven times.

-Haynes came out as gay at the age of 14.
-He has said that he experienced bullying due to his sexuality, and that he ran away from home for a time due to his mother's negative reaction to it.
-His father died by suicide during Haynes's teen years, and Haynes was told that his being gay is what drove his father to kill himself.
+Haynes came out as gay at the age of 14 and has said that he experienced bullying in school due to his sexuality.
+He has also stated that he ran away from home for a time due to his mother's negative reactions.
+Haynes's father ultimately died by suicide during his teen years; reportedly, Haynes was informed that his being gay is what drove his father to take his own life.